Best Treats for English BulldogsWB English Bulldogs

-Treats should account for no more than 10% of your dog’s daily calorie intake.
+Treats for your English bulldog (both adults and puppies) should account for no more than 10% of your dog’s daily calorie intake.
 For example, if your dog requires 500 calories per day, treats should account for no more than 50 calories, with the other 450 coming from their regular meal.

 Before you begin tossing treats, you must first determine how many calories (or kcal) your dog need every day.
 Your veterinarian should be able to supply you with a more accurate number, but this calculator by Pet Nutrition Alliance will give you a sense of what this number may look like.